gdeslo/GEDI_course/README.md

 ## How to Get Started

 1. **Open the notebooks**
    - The notebooks are marked in order (0X_notebookname.file).
-If you follow them one by one, everything should make sense.
+With this currect README file being the first.
+If you follow all files one by one, everything should make sense.

 2. **Set up your data**
    - Save the **[DATA folder](https://github.com/gdeslo/GEDI_course/tree/main/DATA)** to your **Google Drive** under: